WhazzItToYa/Streamerbot-SendInputToWindow/README.md

 * `keypresses` (required): The sequence of keypresses to send to the target window.
 See [Keypress codes](#Keypress%20Codes)
   * example: `hello world{enter}`

+To set delays:
+* `keypressDelay` : the number of milliseconds to wait between keypresses.
+Optional, defaulting to 0 (no delay).
+* `keypressHold` : the number of milliseconds to hold each key down.
+Optional, defaulting to 0 (no delay).

 After those arguments are set, use the [Run Action subaction](https://docs.streamer.bot/api/sub-actions/core/actions/run-action) to run the action `Send Input To Window`.

 The extension contains an example action that sends the word "oil slick" followed by the Enter key, to the game "Typing of the Dead Overkill", run by the NOTD_NG.exe program.